Do you want to install and set up All in One SEO for WordPress?

 All in One SEO for WordPress allows you to easily add local business SEO schema markup to your website.
-This helps you get even more enhanced placement and keep the information up to date for your business.
+This helps you get even more enhanced placement in the search results and keep the information up to date for your business.

-After filling in the form, you can switch to the opening hours page and enter your business hours.
+After that, you can scroll down the page and enter your business hours.

-Now, as you work on your website, you would want to know how is your website’s SEO doing.
+Now, as you work on your website, you will want to know how your website’s SEO is doing.
 All in One SEO for WordPress provides a built-in tool to perform a detailed website SEO audit.

-On top of the page, it will give you an overall score of your site’s SEO health.
+On top of the page, it will give you an overall score for your site’s SEO health.
 Any score above 70 is acceptable, but there is always room for improvement.

 Below the score, you will see the breakdown of your site’s SEO audit report with different labels.